TDIE/cpu_arch/README.md

-# Custom 16-bit CPU Design
+# Custom CPU Design
 ## Summary
-Through this project, the micro-architecture, RTL, and pre-Si verification of a simple, 16-bit, processor were created.
+This project's goal was to design and implement the micro-architecture and RTL for a simple, 16-bit, processor.
+Pre-Si verification was done by using the Universal Verification Method (UVM).
 The CPU is capable of executing 18 instructions which include arithmetic, branches, and jumps.
-The RTL is written in Verilog.
-Verification at the system level is done through the use of the UVM (System Verilog).
+The RTL was written in Verilog.
+SystemVerilog was used to create the UVM verification IP.

 ## Scope and Schedule
-The project was performed by just the author so the scope had to be kept simple in order for the project to be completed in 1 to 2 quarters of after work hours.
-This means that some performance enhancing features were descoped in order to finish the project within this timeline.
+The project was performed solely by the author so the scope had to be kept simple in order for the project to be completed in 1 to 2 quarters of after work hours.
+This means that some features were descoped in order to finish the project within this timeline.
+Physical implementation, e.g. in an FPGA, was also out of scope for this reason.

 ## Documentation Structure
 The included design document has the following layout: